xymaxim/ytpb/README.rst

 - Precisely cuts to the exact input times without slow re-encoding
 - Composes MPEG-DASH manifest to play excerpts instantly (e.g. with `mpv
   <https://mpv.io/>`_)
+- Captures a single frame or creates time-lapse images
 - Makes use of `yt-dlp`_ to reliably extract information about videos

 .. _yt-dlp: https://github.com/yt-dlp/yt-dlp/